PauloDrefahl/PauloDrefahl/README.md

 # Hey there, I'm Paulo Drefahl 👋

-I'm a Software Engineering student at Florida Gulf Coast University, originally from São Paulo, Brazil.
+I'm a Software Engineering student at Florida Gulf Coast University.
 I'm passionate about coding and have experience in a wide range of technologies.
 Here's a bit about me:

 - 🔭 I'm currently working on my senior project/internship with the United States Department of Homeland Security, where I'm applying my skills to make a web scraping software to help with investigations.
 - 👨‍🏫 I previously served as a professor's assistant for computer science courses, where I helped students learn and grow in their coding journeys.